To better assist faculty, staff and students in emergencies or times of crisis while traveling, please learn more about:

 - Review the WashU Travel Policy: You may need to submit a Travel Proposal.
 View the Travel Policy and Travel Proposal guidelines.

 - STUDENTS: Review your International Health Insurance Coverage — GeoBlue Students (purchase is required for all undergraduate students and some graduate programs; strongly recommended for all graduate students).
 WashU Group Access Code for students is ISD-30149.

 - FACULTY AND STAFF: Review your International Health Insurance Coverage — GeoBlue Health Insurance (provided automatically to all benefits-eligible faculty, staff, clinical fellows and postdoctoral research appointees traveling abroad for university business purposes).
 Register with GeoBlue to access full array of benefits and resources.
 WashU Group Access Code for faculty/staff is QHG99999WUBT.

 - Review International SOS Emergency Travel Assistance Service Plan: International SOS provides emergency medical evacuation and political security/natural disaster evacuation services for all WashU full-time students and all WashU benefits-eligible faculty, staff, clinical fellows and postdoctoral research appointees traveling abroad for university purposes.
-WashU Membership number is 11BSGC000032.
+The WashU Membership number is 11BSGC000032 and can be utilized on the International SOS home page.
 Print a membership card once you log in and keep it handy.